This is your club, and it needs your help.

 Please help out, it does not have to be on a regular basis, every now and then would make a huge difference.

 If you can spare a hour or two, please be at the club on a Wednesday or Friday morning at 10.00am.

 Tea provided and maybe even a chocky bikky if you are really lucky.

 The new season starts in just a few weeks time.

-It is hoped that the green will be open from Wednesday 15th April in preparation for the first home game of the season against Westerham on Sunday 19th April, I will keep you posted.
+It is hoped that the green will be open from Wednesday 15th April in preparation for the first home game of the season, which is a mixed match against Westerham on Sunday 19th April.